 Fox v.
 In Site Firearms

 Between April and July 2012, 31-year-old Michael Henry purchased six guns at In Site Firearms in Montgomery County, Pennsylvania.
-Henry was straw purchasing the weapons for felon Andrew Thomas, who couldn’t pass a Brady background check due to a forgery conviction.
+Henry was straw purchasing the weapons for felon Andrew Thomas, who couldn’t pass a Brady Background Check due to a felony conviction.

 On September 13, 2012, Plymouth Township Police Officer Bradley Fox was shot and killed by Thomas after pursuing him following a hit-and-run car accident.
 Thomas ambushed Officer Fox on a recreational path and fired four shots, fatally injuring Fox and wounding his K-9 partner before turning the gun on himself.

 Officer Fox was a U.S. Marine who had survived two tours of duty in Iraq.
 Fox had a young daughter, and his wife, Lynsay Fox, was six-months pregnant with their second child.
 Fox’s murder and the illegal straw purchase that enabled it helped lead to the Pennsylvania state legislature’s passage of the Brad Fox Law, which established mandatory minimum sentences for repeat straw purchasers.
 In August 2013, Michael Henry was sentenced to 20 to 66 years in prison for straw purchasing a total of nine guns for Andrew Thomas.

 For years, Brady’s legal team has been fighting to secure justice for Officer Fox’s family.
 Brady Legal and the Dechert law firm filed suit against In Site Firearms on behalf of Officer Fox's family on September 8, 2014.
 Our lawsuit alleged that each time Henry made a purchase at In Site, Thomas provided him with cash, waited for him to complete the purchase, and then took possession of the gun in the store's open-air parking lot.